jackmaden/philosophybreak/src/pages/articles/kierkegaard-life-can-only-be-understood-backwards-but-must-be-lived-forwards/index.md

 <span class="big-letter">S</span>øren Kierkegaard (1813 - 1855) was a Danish philosopher whose rich and varied writings have had a profound influence on philosophy, theology, and literature.

 Kierkegaard articulates the anxiety, self-consciousness, and fraughtness of daily human existence in often exquisite prose — and it’s this laser focus on what it’s like under our own skin that cemented his reputation as a literary genius, and so inspired the existentialists of the 20th century.
+(See my reading list of [Kierkegaard’s best books](/reading-lists/soren-kierkegaard-best-books/) here.)

 ![Oil painting of Kierkegaard, by Luplau Janssen (1902)](./Kierkegaard.jpg "Oil painting of Kierkegaard, by Luplau Janssen (1902).")